Search Options

 What are less significant institutions?

 All supervised entities are, by default, classified as less significant institutions (LSIs).
 They only become significant – and therefore fall under the ECB’s direct supervision – if they fulfil at least one of the criteria set out in the Single Supervisory Mechanism (SSM) Framework Regulation.
 These criteria include the bank’s size, its importance to the economy of its home country or the EU as a whole and the significance of its cross-border activities.
-As of October 2022,111 banks were classified as significant institutions (SIs) and more than 2,000 as LSIs.
+As of December 2023,110 banks were classified as significant institutions (SIs) and about 2,000 as LSIs.

 Many LSIs provide their services within smaller communities or regions.
 Most savings and cooperative banks fall into this group, for example.
 Furthermore, LSIs may offer more specialised services and products than those offered by SIs, such as car financing, mortgage banking, lending to specific sectors and providing securities services.